Human-LLM Compound System for Scientific Ideation through Facet Recombination and Novelty Evaluation: User Study: Extended Results

-In our study, participants can generate ideas from inputs with two levels of granularity: facet-level (\sysname\ condition) and paper-level(baseline condition).
-Participants commented on benefits of both the baseline tool and \sysname\ in terms of their input granularity.
-Fourteen participants found \sysname\'s affordance for facet-level interactions useful or interesting, noting increased control (Section \ref{sec:rq1expressiveness}) and greater transparency (Section \ref{sec:rq1exploration}) as advantages of the facet-level interaction.
-On the other hand, five participants appreciated the baseline's paper-level interactions in addition to or more than \sysname's facet-level interactions.
-Three of these participants liked the paper-level interaction as it felt more directly connected to the literature.
-P22-NLP-baseline explained, ``\textit{ I think papers for me were more natural than facets....
-I think to me it's more like a map of literature, so I could see it more with papers.}.''
+Five participants appreciated the baseline's paper-level interactions in addition to or more than \sysname's facet-level interactions.
+Three of these participants liked the paper-level interaction, as it felt more directly connected to the literature.
+P22-NLP-baseline explained,

+\aptLtoX{\begin{mdframed1}``\textit{I think papers for me were more natural than facets....
+I think to me it's more like a map of literature, so I could see it more with papers.}''\end{mdframed1}}{\begin{mdframed}[ backgroundcolor=gray!10, leftline=true, rightline=false, topline=false, bottomline=false, linecolor=black!40, linewidth=2pt, innerleftmargin=6pt, innerrightmargin=4pt, innertopmargin=3pt, innerbottommargin=3pt ] ``\textit{I think papers for me were more natural than facets....
+I think to me it's more like a map of literature, so I could see it more with papers.}'' \end{mdframed}}

 Three participants thought a combination of the two tools would be helpful.
 Two participants even proposed distinct roles for the two tools: divergent-ideation for \sysname\ and convergent-ideation for the baseline.
-P7-HCI-treatment shared, ``\textit{In the [baseline tool], I started from a broader view and then I narrowed it down.
-Here [in \sysname], I started from a very specific thing and then I tried to add new facets or ideas so that I can expand the idea.
-So you see the other process is elimination process, here I was trying to expand.}''
+P7-HCI-treatment shared,